kaymen99/MarketPlace-dapp/README.md

  ### Testing

-   In your MarketPlace-dapp folder you'll find a directory tests, it contain all the python code used for testing the smart contract functionalities
+   In the MarketPlace-dapp folder you'll find a directory tests, it contain all the python code used for testing the smart contract functionalities

    You can run all the tests by :
    ```sh